valtrix/valtrix.github.io/programming/_posts/2016-05-25-programming-armv8-performance-counters.markdown

     // Pseudo code for starting the counting
     //

-    // Set the bitmask in PMCNTENSET to enable CPU counter
+    // Set the bitmask in PMCNTENSET to enable cycle
-    // and all the implemented event counters write_register(PMCNTENSET, 0x80000000 | ((0x1 << num_evnt_cntrs) - 1))
+    // counter and all the implemented event counters write_register(PMCNTENSET, 0x80000000 | ((0x1 << num_evnt_cntrs) - 1))

     i = 0